bstnfrmry/hanabi/README.md

 Like us, please buy the [physical version](https://fr.asmodee.com/fr/games/hanabi/products/hanabi/) to support its creator if you like this game!

+If you enjoy our app, you can also [buy us a coffee](https://www.buymeacoffee.com/hanabicards) ☕️.
+It will help cover the Firebase costs!

 ## Contribute

 We are so happy to see people join the project and contribute to the repository.
 Do not hesitate to add an issue or open a pull request.